-Abe exit reports mark key moment for IRs: consultant
+Abe exit marks key moment for IRs: consultants

 Aug 28, 2020 Newsdesk Japan, Latest News, Top of the deck

-Japanese Prime Minister Shinzo Abe (pictured), whose government has supported the policy of introducing casino complexes or integrated resorts (IRs) to that nation, is to “step down because of health issues,” reported on Friday public broadcaster NHK.
+Shinzo Abe (pictured), whose government had supported the policy of introducing casino complexes or integrated resorts (IRs) to Japan, resigned on Friday as the nation’s prime minister, citing health concerns.

-The media outlet said the information came from sources close to Mr Abe, Japan’s longest-serving premier.
-NHK said Mr Abe wanted to avoid hindering Japan’s governance, against the background of his worsening chronic health condition.
+“Even though there is one year to go in my tenure and there are challenges to be met, I have decided to stand down as prime minister,” said Mr Abe at a Tokyo press conference.
+He also apologised to the Japanese people for being unable to fulfil his duties during the pandemic.

-Casino industry consultant Ben Lee, managing partner of IGamiX Management and Consulting Ltd, told GGRAsia on Friday: “I believe such a resignation would essentially reset the IR initiative in Japan, until such time as a new leader has come in, and we are informed of the new leader’s disposition towards integrated resorts.”
+Casino industry consultant Ben Lee, managing partner of IGamiX Management and Consulting Ltd, told GGRAsia on Friday: “I believe his resignation essentially resets the IR initiative in Japan, until such time as a new leader has come in, and we are informed of the new leader’s disposition towards integrated resorts.”

 Mr Lee said he defined “reset” as meaning “pause and rethink”.
 “Bear in mind the IR initiative has up until now, not been seen as a domestic vote winner, based on public opinion polls,” he added.

-Mr Abe’s present term in office is due to expire in September 2021.
+Mr Abe’s term of office was due to run until September next year.

-Other Japanese-language reports indicated Mr Abe was to hold a press conference about his situation, on Friday evening (August 28).

 Speculation about the Japanese leader’s health had risen, after he made two visits to a hospital recently.
-He has reportedly battled for some years a chronic disease, ulcerative colitis.
+He has colitis, a chronic disease of the digestive system.
+Mr Abe said during Friday’s press conference, that he had successfully controlled the condition for eight years, but that in June a medical check-up had revealed concerns.

 Japan’s casino initiative has faced a number of headwinds, even with Mr Abe at the helm of government, notably the Covid-19 pandemic, that has brought into focus the issue of when the national authorities would announce their so-called ‘basic policy’ on IRs.